Peter9192/test_slides/README.md

 This template should help get you started creating awesome slide decks using [Reveal.js](https://revealjs.com) with Svelte in Vite.

+## How to start using this template
+Using a recent version of pnpm

+- `pnpm install`
+- `pnpm run dev`

 ## How does it work?
 - Your slides are both Svelte components and Reveal.js slides.
 - You can have one or more slides (using `<section/>`) within a single Svelte component.